Bizmex/risper/README.md

 ### Updates

-All development updates will be posted in the [discussions](https://github.com/Bizmex/risper/discussions).
-This description will also be updated on a daily basis.
+All development updates and information can be found in the [discussions](https://github.com/Bizmex/risper/discussions).

 ### License